Last Comic Standing: Season 5 (2007)

 Last Comic Standing returned for a fifth season in the summer of 2007.
 Comedian Bill Bellamy hosted the show.
-The winner got $250,000 along with an NBC Universal contract and a Bravo special.
-Unlike previous versions, this season featured comics from around the world competing alongside Americans.
+The winner received $250,000 along with an NBC Universal contract and a Bravo special.
+Unlike previous versions the season featured comics from around the world competing alongside Americans.
 Auditions were held in London, Montreal, Sydney, Los Angeles, New York, Minneapolis, San Antonio and Tempe.
 The fifth season began June 13.
 This series premiered on British music channel TMF on July 4, 2007.

 The final ten comics were Lavell Crawford, Jon Reep, Gerry Dee, Amy Schumer, Ralph Harris, Doug Benson, Matt Kirshen, Debra DiGiovanni, Dante, and Gina Yashere.

-The season finale aired on September 19, 2007 in which Jon Reep was revealed as the winner.
-Lavell Crawford was the season 5 runner-up.
+The season finale aired on September 19, 2007; Jon Reep was revealed as the winner.
+Lavell Crawford was the runner-up.